BreizhZut/NOAAsignifEarthQuakes/README.md

 # NOAAsignifEarthQuakes

+This package is the result of the [Mastering Software Developmentin R](https://www.coursera.org/specializations/r) Capstone project.
+This course proposed by Johns Hopkins University was created adn taught by Roger D. Peng and Brooke Anderson of

+This project is centered around a dataset obtained from the U.S.
+National Oceanographic and Atmospheric Administration (NOAA).
+[Source:
+National Geophysical Data Center / World Data Service (NGDC/WDS);
+Significant Earthquake Database; NOAA. doi:10.7289/V5TD9V7K](https://data.nodc.noaa.gov/cgi-bin/iso?id=gov.noaa.ngdc.mgg.hazards:G012153).
+This dataset is focussed on significant earthquakes around the world and contains information about 5,933 earthquakes over an approximately 4,000 year time span.

 The goal of NOAAsignifEarthQuakes is to:

-1. Read and clean data from the NOAA Significant Earthquake Database\[1\]
+1. Read and clean data from the National Oceanographic and Atmospheric Administration (NOAA) Significant Earthquake Database
 2. Provide exploratory visualization tools:
     1. Timelines of earthquakes by countries
     2. Mapping of earthquakes in a specific region